-We produce demographic statistics on divorces taking place in England and Wales, which are published under the National Statistics logo, the designation guaranteeing that those outputs have been produced to high professional standards set out in the Code of Practice for Statistics and have been produced free from any political interference.
+We produce demographic statistics on divorces taking place in England and Wales, which are published as National Statistics, guaranteeing that these outputs have been produced to high professional standards as set out in the Code of Practice for Statistics and have been produced free from any political interference.

 Figures represent both divorces and annulments that took place in England and Wales; a marriage is dissolved, following a petition for divorce and the granting of a decree absolute, or annulled, following a petition for nullity and the awarding of a decree of nullity (see Glossary).

-Divorces where the marriage took place abroad are included provided the marriage was legally recognised in the UK and one of the parties had a permanent home in England and Wales.
+Divorces where the marriage took place abroad are included, provided the marriage was legally recognised in the UK and one of the parties had a permanent home in England and/or Wales.

 the strengths and limitations of the data and how it compares with related data